CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	``?DISK I/O ERROR`` An error occurred while writing or reading the floppy disk..

-The writing process can be aborted at any time by pressing the BREAK key.
+The writing process can be aborted at any time by pressing the :kbd:`BREAK` key.
 However, depending on when the key is pressed, the entry in the table of contents is not always deleted (error in DOS).